nenikitov/nenikitov/README.md

 # Hey, I'm Mykyta

-Self-taught programmer with experience in front- and back-end development, applications, and reverse engineering
+Self-taught programmer with experience in front- and back-end development, applications, and reverse engineering.

 </div>